charliebeckstrand/gjendje/README.md

 # gjendje

-Every app juggles localStorage, sessionStorage, URL params, and in-memory state — each with its own API. gjendje replaces them all with a unified API.
+Every app juggles localStorage, sessionStorage, URL params, and in-memory state. gjendje replaces them all with a unified API.
 Choose where state lives.
 The rest is handled.

 ## Install